Who may participate?

 Can I submit more than one chair?

 Yes, you may submit up to three chairs, but you must submit a registration fee for each chair.

 What if my chair isn’t purchased?

-You may pick up your unsold chair on the last day of the exhibit or you may donate it to APA to use in our publicity and fundraising throughout the year.
+You may pick up your unsold chair at the end of the exhibit or you may donate it to APA to use in our publicity and fundraising throughout the year.

 What kind of paint should I use?